What parents need to know

 Parents Need to Know

-Parents need to know that A Ball for Daisy won 2012 the Caldecott Medal for best picture book of 2011.
+Parents need to know that Chris Raschka's A Ball for Daisy won the 2012 Caldecott Medal.
 This wordless story is simple in its narrative but shows every nuance of emotion with telling detail (perky ears when happy, droopy tail when sad) as the sweet pup loves and loses her favorite toy -- and then delights in getting a new one.

 What's the story?